CopernicaMarketingSoftware/Documentation/SMTPeter/dashboard/dkim-keys.md

   4. Add your DKIM key to your TXT record, in the SMTPeter dashboard there are tailored instructions 	on how to install your DKIM.

   5. Save your changes

+ >**Note:** When creating a DKIM key on the SMTPeter dashboard the above five steps will be personalized so you can easily copy and paste your DKIM key into your TXT record.